-In the appendix, we also look at another measure of ETRs.
+In a previous version of this guide, we looked at another measure of ETRs.
 Public CBC report data can be disaggregated one step further than a single average ETR per country, as in the two papers discussed above.
-Namely, the data can be analyzed in pairs of countries, where the ETR in country X is the average of all the Constituent Entities of MNEs whose ultimate parent is resident in country Y. Although the analysis is limited in its scope, it confirms that GloBE top-up tax in developing countries is likely to be concentrated in a limited number of countries, with either larger economies or more generous tax regimes.
+Namely, the data can be analyzed in pairs of countries, where the ETR in country X is the average of all the Constituent Entities of MNEs whose ultimate parent is resident in country Y. Because of the limitations of CBC data, this type of analysis is better done for each individual country, where it is easier to identify data issues, than in aggregates.